• Home

 Ingredients measured out in individual containers and labeled.

 Salmon - canned "wild" salmon (with or without the bones) is a great option because it's already cooked, usually cheaper than fresh salmon, and it tastes pretty good.
-Make sure the label has these words: wild, wild-caught, Alaskan.
+I prefer wild-caught Alaskan but really, any canned salmon in water will work.

 Bread crumbs - helps hold everything together and makes the patties soft on the inside and crispy on the outside.
 I like to use bread crumbs because of their neutral flavor allowing me to use my favorite seasonings.